3 deaths found in investigation of impaired pathologist

 FAYETTEVILLE, Ark.
-(AP) — A Veterans Affairs hospital official says investigators have discovered 11 significant errors including three deaths in more than 30,000 cases originally seen by a fired Arkansas pathologist officials say was working while impaired.
+(AP) — A Veterans Affairs hospital official said Monday investigators have discovered 11 significant errors including three deaths in more than 30,000 cases originally seen by a fired Arkansas pathologist officials say was working while impaired.

-Veterans Health Care System of the Ozarks spokeswoman Wanda Shull said Monday those 11 errors were mistakes in patient care that could or did result in “death or serious injury.”
+Veterans Health Care System of the Ozarks spokeswoman Wanda Shull said those 11 errors constituted “institutional disclosures,” which are mistakes in patient care that could or did result in “death or serious injury.”
+Shull said those veterans and their families, including families of the three deceased veterans, have been notified.

 Previously, investigators had discovered one potential death among Dr. Robert Morris Levy’s cases.
 Levy has denied working while impaired at the hospital in Fayetteville.

 Officials have discovered 1,119 total errors, although not all resulted in change in care.
-Investigators are halfway through the more than 30,000 cases under review.
+Investigators are just under halfway through the more than 30,000 cases under review.

 Most Read Nation & World Stories